msheridan1228/content-taxonomy/README.md

 * * Title + text of content is embedded using the Universal Sentence Encoder
 * * The embeddings are fed into an agglomerative clustering method to generate a tree
 * * Information about that tree is presented to the user - would like to add more visibility methods here
   * Also want to add more methods to check taxonomy quality.
-Making sure a taxonomy meets:
+Making sure a taxonomy meets the following criteria:
-    Criteria
-1. Taxonomy should have little-to-no overlap between tag values for the same key
+     1. Taxonomy should have little-to-no overlap between tag values for the same level
-2. Taxonomy should have sufficient overall coverage of documents
-3. The number of URLs tagged for each tag value should be (roughly) normally distributed
+     2. The number of URLs tagged for each tag value should be (roughly) normally distributed
-5. The taxonomy should capture overlapping topics across sites
+     3. The taxonomy should capture overlapping topics across sites
-7. Tag values available for each key should all describe the same aspect of an article
+     4. Tag values available for each key should all describe the same aspect of an article
 * * User selects cut off points to create hierarchical taxonomy
 * * Cluster IDs are assigned to content